Leader Pathway - ACA

 Insurance – with a valid ACA Leader or Guide certification, you’re eligible to request liability insurance coverage from the ACA.
 Having insurance for your trips illustrates professionalism, alignment with industry best practices, and your commitment to your clients’ well-being and success both during and after the trip.

-For current ACA instructors holding a Community Paddlesports Leader, Trip Leader, or Raft Guide Examiner Endorsements, a process is being developed for you to earn a Leader Trainer certification.
+For current ACA instructors holding a Community Paddlesports Leader, Trip Leader, or Raft Guide Examiner Endorsement who have taught and properly reported a trip leader (or raft guide) assessment course, please complete this Leader Trainer Candidate (LTC) registration form.

 Please pay close attention to upcoming editions of the SEIC Monthly Newsletter for updates!